PyTorch is a Python package that provides two high-level features:

 Install optional dependencies

-export CMAKE_PREFIX_PATH="$(dirname $(which conda))/../" # [anaconda root directory] # Install basic dependencies conda install numpy pyyaml mkl setuptools cmake cffi # Add LAPACK support for the GPU conda install -c soumith magma-cuda80 # or magma-cuda75 if CUDA 7.5
+export CMAKE_PREFIX_PATH="$(dirname $(which conda))/../" # [anaconda root directory] # Install basic dependencies conda install numpy pyyaml mkl setuptools cmake cffi # Add LAPACK support for the GPU conda install -c pytorch magma-cuda80 # or magma-cuda90 if CUDA 9

 export CMAKE_PREFIX_PATH=[anaconda root directory] conda install numpy pyyaml setuptools cmake cffi